xaerr0/personal_trainer_app/README.md

 # Personal Training App

 Here's a little app for my CodingNomads Capstone Project that would be used by the manager of a fitness gym offering a variety of fitness classes.
-All data is pulled from a SQL database where they can edit and view all their clients, trainers and workouts(classes).
+All data is stored in a MySQL database where they can edit and view all their clients, trainers and workouts(classes).
 This program is meant to help the manager stay organized and have all the pertinent information about their business quickly and easily accessable.